Ragin-LundF/k8s-jcasc-management/README.md

 `k8s-jcasc-management` supports additional sub-templates to create projects with dynamic container configuration.
 These templates are located in the `./templates/cloud-templates/` directory.
+If this directory does not exist, the `create project` wizard will not ask for other sub-templates.

 All files stored there can be selected with the process/menu `create project` and will added to the `jcasc_config.yaml`.